 Most people with dementia live at home and are cared for by family members.
-It is their express wish to stay in their familiar environment, and the majority of informal carers also wish to keep the person with dementia at home for as long as possible.
+It is their express wish to stay in their familiar environment; and the majority of informal carers also wish to keep the person with dementia at home for as long as possible.
 Likewise, the maintenance of sustainable home-based care arrangements is an imperative for social security and health care systems in need to deal diligent with limited financial resources.
-In efforts to align the priorities of people living with dementia, their informal carers, health care providers and policymakers, programmatic agendas like ‘ageing in place’ become an important credo in the present-day policy context.
+In efforts to align the priorities of people living with dementia, their informal carers, health care providers and policymakers, programmatic agendas like ‘ageing in place’ became an important credo in the present-day policy context.

 - SoCA – Development of a working definition

-- SoCA – Theorisation by a meta-study
+- SoCA – Theory building meta-study

 - SoCA – Experiences and acting of informal carers

 - SoCA – Typologies of home-based care arrangements